lum1n0us/wasm-micro-runtime/doc/port_wamr.md

 Firstly create the folder **`core/shared/platform/super-os`** for platform API layer implementations.
 In the folder you just created, you must provide the following files:

 - `platform_internal.h`: It can be used for any platform specific definitions such as macros, data types and internal APIs.

-- `shared_platform.cmake`: the cmake file will be included by the building script
+- `shared_platform.cmake`: the cmake file will be included by the building script.
+It is recommended to add a definition for your platform:

+  - ```cmake
+    add_definitions(-DBH_PLATFORM_YOUR_NAME)
+    ```

-Then go to mplement the APIs defined in following header files for the platform abstraction layer:
+Then go to implement the APIs defined in following header files for the platform abstraction layer:

 - [`platform_api_vmcore.h`](../core/shared/platform/include/platform_api_vmcore.h):   mandatory for building mini-product (vmcore only).
 Part of APIs are needed only for Ahead of Time compilation support.
 - [`platform_api_extension.h`](../core/shared/platform/include/platform_api_extension.h): mandatory for app-mgr and app-framework.
 Given that the app-mgr and app-framework are not required for your target platform, you won't have to implement the API defined in the `platform_api_extension.h`.